-Dorien Herremans is currently a Marie sklodowska-Curie Postdoctoral Fellow at the Centre for Digital Music at Queen Mary University of London.
-She is currently working on the project: ``MorpheuS: Hybrid Machine Learning – Optimization techniques To Generate Structured Music Through Morphing And Fusion''.
-She received her Ph.D. on the topic of Computer Generation and Classification of Music through Operations Research Methods.
+Dorien Herremans is an Assistant Professor at Singapore University of Technology and Design, where she is also Director of Game Lab.
+Dorien has a joint-appointment at the Institute of High Performance Computing, A*STAR and works as a certified instructor for the NVIDIA Deep Learning Institute.
+Before going to SUTD, she was a Marie Sklodowska-Curie Postdoctoral Fellow at the Centre for Digital Music at Queen Mary University of London, where she worked on the project: ``MorpheuS: Hybrid Machine Learning – Optimization techniques To Generate Structured Music Through Morphing And Fusion''.
+She received her Ph.D. in Applied Economics on the topic of Computer Generation and Classification of Music through Operations Research Methods.
 She graduated as a commercial engineer in management information systems at the University of Antwerp in 2005.
 After that, she worked as a Drupal consultant and was an IT lecturer at the Les Roches University in Bluche, Switzerland.
-She also worked as a mandaatassistent at the University of Antwerp, in the domain of operations managment, supply chain management and operations research.
-Dr. Herremans' research interests include machine learning and music for automatic music generation, data mining for music classification (hit prediction) and novel applications in the intersections of machine learning/optimization and music.
+She also worked as a mandaatassistent at the University of Antwerp, in the domain of operations management, supply chain management and operations research.
+Dr. Herremans' research interests include machine learning and music for automatic music generation, data mining for music classification (hit prediction) and novel applications at the intersection of machine learning/optimization and music.

 - MorpheuS: generating music with long term structure